 Celtic Music Itinerary

-Saturday night go right up the stairs to the Dublin Pub on Sydney Street in Charlottetown.
-This place is sure to be hopping, and the performers could come from anywhere in the Maritimes.
-Come early enough to get a good seat, have a bite to eat, but stay late enough to join in the fun as the pub heats up.
+On Saturday night, head to the Olde Dublin Pub, where you’ll be treated to performances by musicians and bands from all over the Maritimes.
+Come early to get a good seat and a bite to eat, and stay long enough to join in the fun as the pub heats up.

 Day 4 – Summerside (North Cape Coastal Drive)